scoskey/m0037/notes.md

 ## Part III: Computability theory and incompleteness

+Let's agree a theory $T$ is complete if its deductive closure is complete, that is, if for all sentences $\alpha$, $T\vdash\alpha$ or $T\vdash\neg\alpha$.

+Most theories are obviously not complete, like the theory of linear orders and the theory of groups.
+In such cases the incompletness of the theory is a feature and not a bug, because in these examples we wish to study the diversity of models (dense vs discrete linear orders, abelian vs non-abelian groups, etc).

+On the other hand, when a theory is foundational it can be desirable that it should be complete.
+Some important theories in mathematics that are complete include the theory of addition of natural numbers, the theory of "real closed" fields (like $\mathbb R$), and the theory of algebraically closed fields (like $\mathbb C$).

+But the most important foundational theories like the theory of arithmetic with addition and multiplication (PA), and set theory (ZFC), are not be complete.
+In this section we discuss the incompleteness theorem, which explains why this is bound to be the case.

 ### 8. Definability, absoluteness, and computability

 Consider the two structures $(\mathbb N;+)$ and $(\mathbb N;+,<,0,1)$.
 The second structure has an expanded signature, but is it really different in the sense that it contains more information?